marinakharitonova/network/README.md

 able to host the News
 page in the production version of the app.*)

-On the Chat page, interaction with the server takes place over the websocket protocol, which allows you to receive messages from callers without having to send a request for updates or reload the page.
+On the Chat page, interaction with the server takes place over the websocket protocol, which allows user to receive messages from callers without having to send a request for updates or reload the page.

 Changing the color theme of the application, as well as changing the banner on the user's personal page, work using